orbitalchicken/Roadmap/Fixed.md

 	Nothing shows up on “History” in startmenu. can't edit/create/configure activities
-	Mint-Y/X themes shouldn't be included by default, as they're not compatible with KDE
+	Mint-Y/X themes shouldn't be included by default, as they're not compatible with KDE plymouth theme doesn't show disk-encryption password field Slideshow translations need an update
+	in the “energy information” (KDE control module) the history graphs don’t show.
+Instead I get the message “This type of history is currently not available for this device”.